Sales & ordering

 We provide monthly sales figures on your Financials page.
 You can see your own figures, not those of other authors.

 For each of our territories we give the monthly sales by units and value in £ sterling.
 The exchange rate used changes monthly.
-The figures include sales to authors, but no free issues.
-We add sales figures at the end of the following month.
+The figures include sales to authors, (within office sales), but no free issues.
+We upload sales figures to the Financials Pages at the end of the following month - August sales will be posted by the end of September.

 All ebook sales worldwide go through our N American distributor, and the reporting of those takes two months, on average.